Nailsea School: New building 2007–2010

 In September 2006 Nailsea School was selected to be one of the schools in the Building Schools for the Future (BSF) project funded by the Department for Education and Skills (DfES).
 This £28.8 million funding made it the largest project undertaken by North Somerset.
 The new building, which now houses the whole school, was constructed within the grounds and completely replaced the previous buildings.
 The contractor was Carillion.
 The opening coincided with the celebration of Nailsea School's 50th anniversary.

 The new building comprises accommodation for all the students, and includes a dedicated Sixth Form area for years 12 and 13.
 The lower floor has a large walk through atrium, allowing access to the library and social areas.
 The building has a state-of-the art 350-seat theatre which is used for school performances, such as plays, fashions shows and music events.
 Science teaching can make use of a 150-seat lecture theatre and two large super-laboratories for practical work.
 Music has its own dedicated space with practice rooms as well as a recording studio.
 Sports facilities include a sports hall, a dance studio with a sprung floor and ballet bar, and a 4th generation rubber-crumb all-weather pitch for a variety of team sports.
 Outdoor facilities also include a running track around the playing field, a long jumping track with pit and a courtyard garden, designed by some of the students of the school.

 The annual Nailsea School Community Showcase was held at the new school building for the first time in March 2010.

-The new building was officially opened by His Royal Highness the Duke of Gloucester in September 2010.
+The new building was officially opened by Prince Richard, Duke of Gloucester in September 2010.

 Press coverage

 During the lead up to the new school being built students were invited to contribute to the discussion about the facilities that they wished to see in the new school.

 During 2009 an issue about a brand of trousers caused controversy.
 The headteacher, David New, ruled that "Miss Sexy" trousers were unacceptable and they have been banned from the school, as they revealed the shape of the students underwear and created a "negative impression" of the school.
 To coincide with the move to the new building a new uniform was designed by the students of the school and from September 2010 all students are wearing the uniform they chose.
 However, in September 2010, an issue concerning the banning of short skirts caused controversy when the parents of one of the students claimed that the recommended retailer for school uniforms did not stock a skirt which fitted their daughter and conformed to the school rules, and that because of their daughter's size it was difficult to find such a skirt.

-The summer of 2010 saw an It's a Knockout competition being held at Nailsea School.
-This event was organised to raise money for the Livingstone Tanzania Trust.
-The trophy was won by a group of former students – their team was called Team Marine.